syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/How-To.md

 ---
 layout: post
 title: Events in Syncfusion RangeSlider control for Xamarin.iOS
-description: This section provides the details about how to populate events in RangeSlider control
+description: This section provides the details about how to populate events in RangeSlider control for Xamarin.iOS
 platform: Xamarin.iOS
 control: RangeSlider
 documentation: ug